-Over the recess week, Associate Professor Anju Mary Paul co-organised a workshop that brought together scholars researching patterns of multinational migration across migrant categories and regions, with a focus on journeys that originate, terminate or pass through Asia.
+In September, Associate Professor Anju Mary Paul co-organised a workshop that brought together scholars researching patterns of multinational migration across migrant categories and regions, with a focus on journeys that originate, terminate or pass through Asia.

 ‘Multinational Migrations: Onward Migration Patterns and Possibilities in Asia and Beyond’ was jointly organised by Yale-NUS College and the Asia Research Institute (ARI) at National University of Singapore (NUS) and co-sponsored by the Yale Center for the Study of Race, Indigeneity, and Transnational Migration (RITM).

 “As far as I know, it’s the first conference co-sponsored by all three entities,” Assoc Prof Paul said.
 “It’s an international conference bringing people from all over – the US, Europe, Australia, various parts of Asia, and even one scholar from South America – to talk about the phenomenon of multinational migrations.”

 While she has taken part in many conferences and workshops hosted by ARI, this is the first time that she has assumed the role of an organiser for one.